 Telrhin is an FRPG setting with origins as far back as 1981.
 I've used it for almost every fantasy game I've run, from full blown campaigns on both coasts to one-shots in coffee shops.
 And a few games in France too.
 In the late Eighties a snippet from one of our games was aired on Swedish radio about the 'D&D phenomenon'.
-Jody Stephens from Big Star [wiki] even played in a game.
-And to the bride's undoubted chagrin, Telrhin got mentioned in a wedding toast.
+Jody Stephens from Big Star [wiki], Tommy Hoehn [wiki], and Lesa Aldridge from The Klitz even played in some games.
+And to the bride's undoubted chagrin, Telrhin has even been mentioned in a wedding toast.

 What started as the clumsy imaginings of Tolkein-obsessed teenagers evolved into what it is now: an elaborately imagined world of high fantasy thirty years deep.